3D-e-Chem/knime-molviewer/README.md

 ```
 The jars in the libs directory should be listed in the Bundle-ClassPath property of the `server/META-INF/MANIFEST.MF` file.

-TODO incorperate fill libs/ command in mvn package
+TODO incorporate fill libs/ command in mvn package

 ## Web interface

-The webinterface in the `server/src/main/resources/webapp` directory.
+The web interface in the `server/src/main/resources/webapp` directory.
 Is a distribution from the https://github.com/3D-e-Chem/molviewer-tsx repository.

 ## Tests